 Sometimes, most of the cherry shrimps in the tank get affected by Scutariella Japonica.
 In such a case, it is hard to catch the shrimps one by one and give them a salt bath.

-In such a case, make a solution of 1 tablespoon of freshwater aquarium salt (for every 5 gallon water).
-Now pour down the solution in the shrimp tank.
+In such a case, make a solution of 1 tablespoon of freshwater aquarium salt (for every 5 gallons of water).
+Now, pour the solution into the shrimp tank.
 If the infection gets severe, you can increase the dosage.
 Don’t forget to perform 20-30% weekly water changes.

-Though salt bath is pretty effective in removing Scutariella from the head and rostrum, it doesn’t work for the eggs inside the gill chamber.
-For removing those, you’ll have perform the following:
+Though a salt bath removes Scutariella from the head and rostrum, it doesn’t work for the eggs inside the gill chamber.
+To remove those, you’ll have perform the following:

 Method 2: Seachem ParaGuard

-- If the salt method doesn’t treat the cherry shrimps fully, then it is time to dose with Seachem ParaGuard.
-Seachem ParaGuard is a very strong medicine and it needs to be used only as a last resort.
+1. If the salt method doesn’t treat the cherry shrimps fully, then it is time to dose with Seachem ParaGuard.
+Seachem ParaGuard is a very strong medicine, and it needs to be used only as a last resort.

 Tips

-- Perform regular water changes.
-Cherry Shrimps also get encouraged to molt after water change.
+• Perform regular water changes.
+Cherry shrimp also get encouraged to molt after a water change.
 This way, you can take out the old exoskeletons quicker before they can infect any more shrimps.

-- Some shrimp keepers have got good results by using No Planaria to treat Scutariella Japonica.
+• Some shrimp keepers have gotten good results by using No Planaria to treat Scutariella Japonica.
 However, I won’t recommend it if you have snails in the shrimp tank.
-Also, I think salt bath and ParaGuard is enough to treat these parasites.
+Also, I think salt baths and ParaGuard are enough to treat these parasites.

 4. Leeches (Parasites)

 The cure for leeches is pretty much the same as Vorticella.
-Perform salt bath for the affected shrimp.
+Perform a salt bath for the affected shrimp.
 Use ParaGuard if the situation gets too severe.
-Also, don’t forget to perform weekly water changes on a regular basis.
+Also, remember to perform weekly water changes.

 5. Dragonfly Nymphs

-Dragonfly Nymphs are more of a type of bugs than diseases.
+Dragonfly Nymphs are more of a type of bug than a disease.
 However, they are not less lethal than any bacterial infection.
-A couple of these bugs is enough to kill your baby shrimps as well as small fishes.
+A couple of these bugs is enough to kill your baby shrimps and small fish.
 Even weak adult cherry shrimps are not safe from them.

 Fortunately, Dragonfly Nymphs are visible in our eyes.
 Unfortunately, there is no treatment for them other than catching them with net and throwing out.